5 Tips To Catch More Fish This Summer

 2. Pay Attention to CPW’s Fish-Stocking Report

 If you want to catch more fish, you should keep tabs on Colorado Parks and Wildlife’s Fish Stocking Report — but not for the reason you’re probably thinking.
 Sure, you can catch your limit of catchable-sized rainbow trout by fishing waters recently stocked by one of CPW’s hatchery trucks.
 But, in addition to catching stocker rainbows, this is one of the best times to fish for large pike, bass and trout.
 Like ringing a dinner bell, these bigger predators will move in to feed on the newly stocked hatchery fish.
 This is a prime opportunity to cast Rapalas, Rebels and other lures that imitate small rainbow trout.
-Savage Gear also makes an excellent rainbow lure, which produced a big brown trout for me earlier this spring.
+The Savage Gear Company also makes an excellent rainbow lure, which produced a big brown trout for me earlier this spring.
 I caught the bruiser brown about an hour after a stocking truck had planted several thousand catchable-sized rainbow trout into the reservoir.
 Coincidence?
 I think not.

 3. Purchase a Fishing Kayak